NoBlackBoxes/LastBlackBox/boxes/electrons/_lessons/NB3_Measuring-Resistance.md

-# Electrons: NB3: Measuring Resistance
+# Electrons : NB3 : Measuring Resistance
 How to measure resistance with a digital multimeter.

 ## [Video](https://vimeo.com/1027761453)